Gábor Heritesz: Early life

-Gábor Heritesz won Munkácsy Mihály Award in 1998.
-Laborcz Ferenc taught Gábor sculptor art.
-Gábor won prize of the Institute of Public Education in 1977.
-He spent his time during the study tour in Bulgaria and (Germany).
+Heritesz was taught sculpture by Laborcz Ferenc.
+He won the prize of the Institute of Public Education in 1977, having spent time studying sculpture on a tour in Bulgaria and Germany.

-He became a constructivist sculptor, with his geometric form arts.
-Gábor Heritesz participated with his metal art sculpture in the International Steel Sculpture Workshop and Symposium in 1987.
+He became a constructivist sculptor, expressing his art through geometric form.
+Heritesz participated in the 1987 International Steel Sculpture Workshop and Symposium.

-He created new sculptures in Győr Sculptor Workshop, Tokai Sculptor Workshop.
-Minimal art also characterized his style, he used many different types of materials such as precious wood, polished steel, brazen, iron.
+Minimalism characterized his style, and he used many different types of materials such as precious wood, polished steel, brazen, and iron.
+Heritesz created new sculptures in Győr Sculptor Workshop and in Tokai Sculptor Workshop.